findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 private key is the actual controller.

-For instance, an essential thing for SSI is *a DID pairwise*, i.e. the secure connection between two DIDs or DID [services](https://www.w3.org/TR/did-core/#dfn-service).
+For instance, an essential thing for SSI is *a DID pairwise*, i.e. the secure the connection between two DIDs or DID [services](https://www.w3.org/TR/did-core/#dfn-service).
 Unfortunately, W3C's specifications don't underline that enough.
 Probably because it concentrates on external properties of DIDs and how the presented specification can implement